 To keep our guides free, we're reader supported.
 That means if you buy something via a link on this page, we might earn a commission.
 Thanks for that.
 Learn more

 Time can be a funny thing.
 It drags when you’re doing something unpleasant (here's looking at you wax).
 But it goes super sonic when you’re doing something amazing.
 It’s especially funny when you’re cooking.
 Sweat for hours to whip up a meal and guaranteed it gets devoured in mere seconds.
 Sigh. ¯\_(ツ)_/¯

-It can feel like you slog for hours in the kitchen, only for the meal to be devoured in mere minutes.
-If you want to reclaim some precious time, meet your kitchen prep best friend: a food processor.
+If you’re ready to say ‘no more’ to time, meet your kitchen prep best friend: a food processor.
 The best food processor does what it claims to, quickly and effectively.
 It comes with a range of tools to breeze through a wide variety of tasks.
 It’s also durable, top quality and backed by a good warranty, which reflects your investment.
-These are Australia’s top food processors, picked from hours of understanding expert testing and Aussie consumer feedback.
+These are Australia’s top food processors, picked from hours of reviewing expert testing and Aussie consumer feedback.

 How we picked

 When it comes to food processors, it’s good to understand how they perform the tasks they’re intended to.
 Do they chop finely and evenly?
 Can they produce evenly sized, undamaged slices?
 Does dough get expertly kneaded?
 To find out, we turned to CHOICE, Australia’s leading consumer advocacy group.
 They put a range of Australian food processors through their paces.

 Armed with an understanding of food processors’ technical capabilities, we checked out ProductReview.com.au - Australia's first consumer opinion site.
 This gave us insights into how the food processors worked in real Aussie kitchens, not just in a test environment.
 Ideally, we wanted the food processors to have at least 3 stars out of 5 and around 100 reviews.